-Heat can negatively impact dogs when it comes to breeding and their overall health.
-So what can you do to keep these animals cool in the summer?
-I'm Doctor Greer, Director of Veterinary Services with Revival Animal Health.
+Heat and hot weather can negatively impact dogs when it comes to breeding and their overall health.
 Overheating is dangerous for dogs.
-It is especially tough on our male dogs, used for breeding.
+Heat is especially tough on our male dogs, used for breeding.
 In all male mammals, the scrotum allows the testicles to distance themselves from the body wall, allowing the testes to be two to three degrees cooler than the core body temperature.
-When the weather is hot and we let the males out in the heat for too long, such as when they lay on concrete or worse yet, asphalt, the developing sperm are permanently damaged.
+When the weather is hot and we let the male dogs out in the heat for too long, such as when they lay on concrete or worse yet, asphalt, the developing sperm are permanently damaged.
 Avoid prolonged heat exposure, allow the dogs to have access to wading pools with fresh water, keep the kennel well ventilated, and avoid using heated air blow dryers on your male dogs.
-Reproduction is a luxury of the body – other organs come first.

 If you have more questions on how to increase male dog fertility, call a Revival Pet Care Pro at 800.786.4751.

 What do I need to know about owning a stud dog?
 Does hot weather affect stud dogs?
 Hot weather takes its toll on animals, especially the male breeding dog.

 How to Manage Infertility in a Stud Dog

 How do I know if my male dog is infertile?
 Dealing with infertility in male dogs is frustrating, but it is manageable.
 Dr. Greer shares some of the most common issues that impact a male dog's fertility.

 Breeding dog issues usually center on low sperm count or volume, but the cause must be addressed.
 Is it a mechanical issue, disease, illness, or dysfunction?